DirectoriesAI/Atlas-Chatbot/README.md

 # Atlas-Chatbot
-Implementation template - add a chatbot to your website in minutes powered by GPT-4 and atlas.directories.ai.
+Implementation template - add a chatbot to your website in minutes powered by GPT-4 and https://atlas.directories.ai.